Some pantry ingredients make life worth living.

 Asparagus, nectarine and tomato salad

 When a diabetic friend came for dinner, I made this salad, and nobody could taste anything artificial about it.
-One of those dishes where proportions aren't terribly important, it combines sweet and tart fruits with something green -- in this case, asparagus, though you could use zucchini, or even a bed of spinach leaves.
 If you can't find pomegranate molasses, which aren't molasses at all, you can make your own.
 And feel free to substitute agave, honey, or even sugar for the artificial sweetener.
 Serves 6 as a side dish; can be halved or doubled.

 2 Tbsp pomegranate molasses